aimms/documentation/webui/download-widget.rst

 .. note::

    Starting from AIMMS 24.3 downloading a file from the AIMMS application can be achieved by using the dedicated procedure ``webui::RequestFileDownload`` declared in the `WebUI Library <library.html>`__.
-This procedure can be called in the WebUI, for example, behind a button, a page action, a widget action, or an item action.
+   This library procedure can be called inside a self-declared AIMMS procedure without arguments.
+This latter procedure can then be called in the WebUI, for example, behind a button, a page action, a widget action, or an item action.